Libbylab-utoronto/Libby-Lab-Website-2/research/index.md

 {% capture text %}

-The neural tube is generated via two routes of morphogenesis depending on the window of developmental time: Primary neurulation (early) and secondary neurulation (late).
-Here, stem cells either roll from a pseudo-stratified epithelial plate into a tube or at later time points, stem cells condense into a medullary cord, epithelialize, and generate a lumen.
+The neural tube forms through two morphogenetic processes depending on developmental timing: early primary neurulation and later secondary neurulation.
+In the former, stem cells roll from an epithelial plate into a tube; in the latter, they condense into a cord, epithelialize, and form a lumen.
 Both cases result in the acquisition of neural fate and formation of a tube.
-We ask how do cells ensure the robust formation of a tube from different starting points?
+This raises key questions: How do cells ensure the robust formation of a tube from different starting points?
 How are the same cell types made and organized properly?
 Can we use this knowledge to build tissues in a dish?

 {% endcapture %}